Tax Credits: Dealing with overpayment debt

 - The inclusion of debts in a person’s tax code means that their net pay will be reduced.
 If the claimant is receipt of means-tested benefits this could mean that they may receive more of the other benefits if they are based on net income.
 Each benefit has different rules, so care should be taken to check the position.

 Tax Credit Office is responsible for ongoing recovery cases.
-Ongoing recovery is used where the claim which gave rise to the overpayment is still in payment.
+Ongoing recovery is used where there is an ongoing claim still in payment following the claim which gave rise to the overpayment.

 Under the current version of COP26, there are certain limits on the amount by which payments of tax credits can be reduced in order to recover an overpayment which arose in the previous year (cross-year overpayment).
 Those limits, which depend upon a claimant’s income, are as follows: